opiter09/Fossil-Fighters-Spawns-Editor/README.md

 To use, just drag and drop a ROM onto spawns.exe.
 If the folder NDS_UNPACK does not exist, it will make that folder and unpack the ROM into it; be patient as it does so.
 Then, you can use the editor.
 It should be mostly self-eplanatory, but please note the following:
+- This editor does not let you Add or Remove spawns, only Change existing ones.
+This is because the map files are "pointers all the way down", and I don't feel like untangling it all
 - The load button loads the selected combination of file, zone, and fossil chip.
 Reloading, even for the same file, will erase your unsaved edits, so make sure to use Save File first (which saves the entire file, to be clear)
 - To get an easier grasp on the files and especially the zones, check out FF1-E-Maps-Color.zip and FFC-E-Maps-Color.zip,